+*Beneficiaries that do not receive low-income subsidy (LIS)

 Pharmacy & Therapeutics (P&T) Committees/ Provision of Part D Functions

 In addition to satisfying and maintaining P&T committee requirements described in §423.120, Part D Sponsors will be responsible for providing information to CMS relating to changes made during a contract year to their P&T committees on a periodic basis.
 CMS recognizes the importance of maintaining confidentiality of these records.
 Additionally, CMS will provide methods other than HPMS data submission for those Part D Sponsors with contractual limitations in providing these data.